uhppoted/uhppoted-wiegand/README.md

 Is blowing in the wind...
 The answer is blowin' in the wind!_

-_Oh how many times can a man hook up
+_And how many times can a man hook up
 VSS straight to the GND?
 And recalculate the series resistance
 So that the relays don't fry?
-And how many times must a man palm his face
+Oh, how many times must a man palm his face
 And ask "Oh god, f&@*&%@ why???"
-The answer, my friend, is blowin' in the 'ther,
+The answer, my friend, is blowin' in the wind,
-The answer is blowin' in the ether._
+The answer is blowin' in the wind._

 ## Releases